SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 [ORIGINAL_SCENARIO]

-This contains the original scenario files that you can reference.
+This contains the original scenario files that you can reference with "1_51_Structure_Notes.txt" above.

 [PERSONAL_FORMAT_FOLDER]

-This is what I WISH the scenario format was...
+This is what *I WISH* the scenario format was...
 I wrote this a while back.
 I recently converted it to json.

 [VISUAL_BASIC_CODE]

-This Visual Basic code will let you decompress/compress the scenario as needed.
+This Visual Basic code will let you Decompress/Compress the scenario as needed.
+(See Header Note below.)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------